mayurdabade/customer_behavior_analysis/README.md

 The dataset was initially provided in CSV format and processed using Python and SQL Server before visualization in Power BI.

-#Tools & Technologies Used   #Tool	Purpose
+#Tools & Technologies Used
-Python	                      Data cleaning and EDA Pandas	                      Data manipulation and preprocessing Jupyter Notebook	            Analysis environment
-SQL Server	                  Data storage and querying SQL	                          Data extraction and validation Power BI	                    Dashboard creation and visualization
+Python (Pandas)
+Jupyter Notebook
+SQL Server
+Power BI

 #Project Workflow